-The pumpkin fruit, in general, is grown as a field vegetable crop.
-Its seeds, at the same time, have been in use as food, and to extract pumpkin seed oil since centuries.
-In fact, in some parts of central Europe (Styrian province in Austria, Slovenia, and Hungary), pumpkins are being cultivated solely for their seeds, as a major oilseed crop at a commercial scale.
+Fruit pumpkin is grown usually as a field-vegetable crop.
+However, in some parts of Central Europe (Styrian province in Austria, Slovenia, and Hungary), they are being cultivated exclusively for their kernels at a commercial scale as a major oilseed crop.

-Generally, the pumpkin fruit is allowed to mature completely in order to obtain good-quality seeds.
-Each fruit contains up to 500 cream-white husky seeds located at its central hollow cavity; interspersed in between mesh like a fiber network.
-The seeds are semi-flat, feature typical ovoid shape with a conical tip.
-Inside, its kernels feature olive-green color, sweet, buttery in texture and nutty in flavor.
-Pepitas enjoyed as a snack, added to desserts and savory dishes.
+Pumpkin seeds are semi-flat, feature a typical ovoid shape with a conical tip.
+Inside, edible, olive-green kernels are sweet, buttery in texture, and nutty in flavor.
+Pepitas are enjoyed as a snack and added to desserts and savory dishes.

 Their high calorific value mainly comes from protein and fats.
-Nonetheless, the kernels are especially rich in monounsaturated fatty acids (MUFA) like oleic acid (18:1) that helps lower bad LDL-cholesterol and increases good HDL-cholesterol in the blood.
-Research studies suggest that the Mediterranean diet which is liberal in monounsaturated fatty acids contribute to preventing coronary artery disease and stroke risk by favoring healthy blood lipid profile.
+Moreover, pepitas are especially rich in monounsaturated fatty acids (MUFA) like oleic acid (18:1) that helps lower bad LDL-cholesterol and boosting good HDL-cholesterol levels in the blood.
+Research studies suggest that the Mediterranean diet that is liberal in monounsaturated fatty acids contributes to preventing coronary artery disease and stroke risk by favoring a healthy blood lipid profile.

 Pumpkin seeds are a very good source of antioxidant vitamin-E; contain about 35.10 mg of tocopherol-gamma per 100 g (about 237% of RDA).
-Vitamin-E is a powerful lipid soluble antioxidant.
-It prevents tissue cells from the free radical mediated oxidant injury.
-Thus, it helps maintain the integrity of mucosa and skin by protecting from harmful free-oxygen radicals.
+Vitamin-E is a powerful lipid-soluble antioxidant.
+It prevents tissue cells from free radical-mediated oxidant injury.
+Thus, it helps maintain the integrity of mucosa and skin by protecting from harmful free oxygen radicals.

-Furthermore, its seeds contain good amounts of essential minerals like copper, manganese, potassium, calcium, iron, magnesium, zinc and selenium.
-Just as in pine nuts, pumpkin seeds too are very rich sources of manganese (provide 4543 mg per 100 g, about 198% of daily-recommended intake).
+Just as in pine nuts, pumpkin seeds too are very rich sources of manganese (provide 4,543 mg per 100 g, about 198% of daily-recommended intake).
 Manganese is an all-important co-factor for antioxidant enzyme, superoxide dismutase.
-Therefore, consumption of pumpkin kernels help develop resistance against infectious agents and scavenge harmful oxygen-free radicals.
+Therefore, consumption of pumpkin kernels helps develop resistance against infectious agents and scavenge harmful oxygen-free radicals.